looCiprian/movie_management/README.md

-# movie_management
+# Movie Managemen

-Simple web application to list, add, delete and modify movie.
+## Simple web application to list, add, delete and modify movies.
+This web application let you add, delete and modify movies.
+I made this application with the purpose to improve my php, javascript and html skills.